filipesissala/Philipesissala/README.md

 Hi i'm Filipe Sissala, but you can call me only <strong>Filipe</strong><br><br> i'm from Angola, <strong>21 years old</strong> and i'm studing to be a <strong>Full Stack Developer</strong>.<br><br> A <strong>Open source enthusiastic</strong>, <strong>anime and series lover</strong> and <strong>video-game player fan</strong>.<br>

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Reactjs and React Native
+- 🔭 I’m currently learning Reactjs and React Native
 - 👯 I’m looking to collaborate on Open source projects
 - 💬 Always aiming at usability and code performance at all costs.
 - 😄 Pronouns: Learning any tecnology that apears on my way.